-$(n{\rm pe})$ generated in the Visible Light Photon Counter (VLPC) illuminated by the hit channel.
+the hit channel.
 Occasionally, showers of particles or noise can cause three or more neighbouring channels to be hit.
-The term "clusters" is used to refer to an isolated hit, a doublet cluster and a multi-hit cluster.
+The term "clusters" is used to refer to an isolated hit or a doublet cluster.

 The position of a hit in the doublet-layer coordinate system may be determined from the channel number.
 For isolated hits, the measured coordinate $\alpha \in u, v, w$ is given by: